Zoloft insomnia ruined my life. Is zoloft insomnia destroying your life? Are you on Zoloft and suddenly find that you cannot sleep?

 It is in your best interest, to try and manage your depression in other ways.

-Hopefully, your doctor is open minded and willing to explore an alternative treatment for depression.
+Hopefully, your doctor is open minded and willing to explore an alternative treatment for major depression.

-If you suffer the side effects of Zoloft insomnia, you risk losing more than sleep.
+If you suffer the common side effect of Zoloft insomnia, you risk losing more than sleep.

 You risk losing your job.